valebedeva/convertheader/README.md

 Replace some part of header by another value.
 Convert header to hex or int64 from uint64.
 Add prefix and postfix to header.

-- 'fromHeader' - the header from which to take the value
+- 'fromHeader' - the header from which to take the value, required
-- 'createHeader' - new header, remove the old value if it exists
+- 'createHeader' - new header; remove the old value if it exists, required
-- 'replaceValues' - replace oldValue by newValue, array (First order)
+- 'replaceValues' - replace oldValue by newValue, array, optional (First order)
-- 'convertType' - for convert value from uint64 to hex use "uint64tohex", for convert from uint64toint65 use uint64toint64, only these values are available (Second order)
+- 'convertType' - for convert value from uint64 to hex use "uint64tohex", for convert from uint64toint65 use uint64toint64, only these values are available, optional (Second order)
-- 'prefix' - add prefix to value (Third order)
+- 'prefix' - add prefix to value, optional (Third order)
-- 'postfix' - add postfix to value (Fourth order)
+- 'postfix' - add postfix to value, optional (Fourth order)

 Some operations can be skipped.

-####Yaml example:
+#### Yaml example:
 ```yaml
 middlewares:
   convertHeader: